-GATE 5 GATEWAY REVIEW AND DOCUMENTS
+GATE 3 GATEWAY REVIEW AND DOCUMENTS

 The delivery agency is responsible for initiating a Gateway Review at the appropriate time.
-The delivery agency should seek authorisation from its governance structure and the Gateway Review should be led by the delivery agency's SRO.
+Delivery agencies should seek authorisation from the delivery agency's governance structure and the Gateway Review should be led by the delivery agency's SRO.

-It is intended that the delivery agency uses existing project documentation and does not create or customise documents for the Review.
+It is intended that delivery agencies use existing project documentation and not create or customise documents for the Review.